Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon

 To find out the the asymptotic behaviour of $u$, we make use of the eq.~\eqref{masscon}.
 It turns out that where $\mathcal{A}$ is $4\pi H_zr$ for the flow considered within the framework of the cylindrical symmetry.
 It is to be noted that $H_z$ is constant for the accretion with constant flow thickness.
 For axisymmetric accretion in vertical equilibrium, On the other hand for conical model described within the framework of spherical symmetry for $- H_{\theta}\leq\theta\leq H_{\theta}$, the area $\mathcal{A}$ is $4\pi H_{\theta}r^2$, where $H_{\theta}$ is constant for a disc.
 Hence for all the flow configurations at asymptotic limit $r\rightarrow\infty$, $\mathcal{A}\sim r^{\alpha}$ where $\alpha\geq 1$.
 Thus, at this asymptotic limit.

 Now it becomes apparent from equations \eqref{fs} that,

-Hence substituting these expressions \eqref{asympf} into eqs.~\eqref{eq:k-1}, \eqref{eq:k0} and \eqref{dk1} one readily obtains that $k_{-1}\sim r$, $k_0\sim\ln{r}$ and $k_1\sim 1/r$ at the asymptotic limit.
+Substituting the expressions obtained in eq. \eqref{asympf} into Eqs.~\eqref{eq:k-1}, \eqref{eq:k0} and \eqref{dk1} one readily obtains that $k_{-1}\sim r$, $k_0\sim\ln{r}$ and $k_1\sim 1/r$ at the asymptotic limit.
 Hence for the first three terms in the trial power series solution for the space dependent part of the perturbation it is evident that $\omega |K_{-1}|>>|k_0|>>|k_1|/\omega$ for the high frequency regime at the asymptotic solution.
-This indicates that $\omega^n|k_n|>>\omega^{n+1}|k_{n+1}|$ or in other word the power series converges even at the outer bounadary of the flow ruling out any divergence of any possible perturbing component of $\Psi$ from the solution of eq.~\eqref{potflow} for a particular set of boundary conditions.
+This indicates that $\omega^n|k_n|>>\omega^{n+1}|k_{n+1}|$, or in other words the power series converges even at the outer boundary of the flow, ruling out any divergence of any possible perturbing component of $\Psi$ from the solution of eq.~\eqref{potflow} for a particular set of boundary conditions.

-In this work, we study how the stationary accretion solutions in the Kerr metric behaves close to the black hole hole horizon.
-The dependence of such behaviour on the black hole spin is also studied.
-By employing suitable stability analysis above we ensure that such stationary solutions (which constitute a subcategory of the potential flow, in general) are stable, and hence any spectral profile which might be constructed out of those solutions are reliable, at least upto an astrophysically relevant time scale.
+In this work, we studied how the stationary accretion solutions in the Kerr metric behaves close to the black hole hole horizon.
+The dependence of such behaviour on the black hole spin was also studied.
+By employing a suitable stability analysis scheme we ensure that such stationary solutions (which constitute a sub-category of the potential flow, in general) are stable, and hence any spectral profile which might be constructed out of those solutions are reliable, at least upto an astrophysically relevant time scale.